In vitro fertilisation: Leftover embryos or eggs, unwanted embryos

 During the embryo selection and transfer phases, many embryos may be discarded in favour of others.
-This selection may be based on criteria such as genetic disorders or the sex.
+This selection may be based on criteria such as genetic disorders or sex.
 One of the earliest cases of special gene selection through IVF was the case of the Collins family in the 1990s, who selected the sex of their child.

-The ethic issues remain unresolved as no worldwide consensus exists in science, religion, and philosophy on when a human embryo should be recognised as a person.
-For those who believe that this is at the moment of conception, IVF becomes a moral question when multiple eggs are fertilised, begin development, and only a few are chosen for uterus transfer.
+The ethical issues remain unresolved as no worldwide consensus exists in science, religion, and philosophy on when a human embryo should be recognised as a person.
+For those who believe that this is at the moment of conception, IVF becomes a moral question when multiple eggs are fertilised, begin development, and only a few are chosen for the uterus transfer.

 If IVF were to involve the fertilisation of only a single egg, or at least only the number that will be transferred, then this would not be an issue.
-However, this has the chance of increasing costs dramatically as only a few eggs can be attempted at a time.
+However, this could increase costs dramatically as only a few eggs can be attempted at a time.
 As a result, the couple must decide what to do with these extra embryos.
-Depending on their view of the embryo's humanity or the chance the couple will want to try to have another child, the couple has multiple options for dealing with these extra embryos.
+Depending on their view of the embryo's humanity or the chance that the couple will want to try to have another child, the couple has multiple options for dealing with these extra embryos.
 Couples can choose to keep them frozen, donate them to other infertile couples, thaw them, or donate them to medical research.
 Keeping them frozen costs money, donating them does not ensure they will survive, thawing them renders them immediately unviable, and medical research results in their termination.
 In the realm of medical research, the couple is not necessarily told what the embryos will be used for, and as a result, some can be used in stem cell research.

 In February 2024, the Alabama Supreme Court ruled in LePage v.
 Center for Reproductive Medicine that cryopreserved embryos were "persons" or "extrauterine children".
 After Dobbs v.
-Jackson Women's Health Organization (2022), some antiabortionists had hoped to get a judgement that fetuses and embryos were "person[s]".
+Jackson Women's Health Organization (2022), some antiabortionists had hoped to get a judgment that fetuses and embryos were "person[s]".